SkylineCommunications/dataminer-docs/connector-help/connector_help/General_Dynamics_BUC-BDC_Redundancy_Controller.md

 ## Notes

-In order to make the driver functional for BUC and BDC devices, the RF switches are named from 1 to 8 and mapped as follows:
+In order to make the connector functional for BUC and BDC devices, the RF switches are named from 1 to 8 and mapped as follows:

 | **BUC**         | **Driver**     | **BDC**         |
 |-----------------|----------------|-----------------|